Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 The reaction of Jesus' unborn cousin and the words of his mother also serve as reminders to many Christians about the sanctity of life.
 Christian pro-lifers point to John's celebration as clear evidence of the humanity and the consciousness of children who are still in utero

-, today is celebrated in congregations following the Three Year Lectionary while the One Year Lectionary retains the July feast date.
+, today is celebrated in the One Year Lectionary while the Three Year Lectionary moves the feast date to 31 May.

 Note: This illustration by Albrecht Dürer is from the Web Gallery of Art.